Choosing the Right Houseplant

 1. What level of plant care can you commit to?

 Plants have different temperaments.
-Some are easy going, low-maintenance, and adaptable.
-They won’t mind if you forget to water them once in a while and can thrive in less than ideal light conditions.
-Others need a little more TLC.
-They like their soil just right, may need frequent misting and don’t like being bumped or chilled!
-Be- fore choosing a houseplant, think about your level of experience with plants and the amount of time you can actually dedicate to your plant (kind of like a pet!)
+Some are easy going and others need a little more TLC.
+Before choosing a houseplant, think about your level of experience with plants and the amount of time you can actually dedicate to your plant (kind of like a pet!)

 2. What light do you have?

-•Medium light is at an east or north facing window, or 2-4 foot back from a south or west facing window.
+•Moderate indirect light is at an east or north facing window, or 2-4 feet back from a south or west facing window.

-•High light is at a south or west facing window.
+•Bright indirect light is at a south or west facing windows, 1-2 feet from the window.

-Medium light houseplants: African Violet, Arrowhead, Dieffenbachia, Dracaena, Ferns, Ivy, Norfolk Pine, Palm, Prayer Plant, Schefflera, Spider Plant and Swedish Ivy.
+African Violet, Arrowhead, Dieffenbachia, Dracaena, Ferns, Ivy, Palm, Prayer Plant, Schefflera, Spider Plant and Swedish Ivy.

-Low light houseplants: Bird’s Nest Fern, Cast Iron Plant, Chinese Evergreen, Dracaena (Corn Plant), Grape Ivy, Peace Lily, Philodendron, Pothos, Snake Plant and ZZ Plant.
+Bird’s Nest Fern, Cast Iron Plant, Chinese Evergreen, Grape Ivy, Peace Lily, Philodendron, Pothos Snake Plant (Sansevieria) and ZZ plant.

 3. What’s most important to you?

-Does your plant have to be non-toxic for your cat or dog?
 Does your plant need to be easy to care for?
+(Watering, misting, pruning as it grows.)
 Does your plant need to be unique?
 Do you want your plant for air purification?
 These questions can help narrow your choices.

 Bamboo Palm, Boston Fern, Dracaena, Dragon Tree, English Ivy, Golden Pothos, Peace Lily, Lady Palm, Spider Plant and Snake Plant.